 All three of these crusting vanilla frostings are great to have in your recipe box.
 They all taste great, pipe beautifully and smooth very easily!

 Looking for even more animal print cupcake cuteness?
-Check out this fun and easy “Wild About You” cupcake tutorial:
+Check out this fun and easy “Wild About You” step by step cupcake tutorial: